hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/IPv6-usage-guide.md

    - IPv6 must be enabled by the datacenter.
 Please contact your server provider to ensure this.

 2. **Operator Support:**
-   - IPv6 is only supported by certain operators (Irancell and Rightel).
-It may not be available on others, like Hamrah Aval and Telecommunication Company of Iran, either regionally or entirely.
+   - IPv6 is only supported by certain operators.
+It might be available on others, either regionally or entirely.

 3. **Valid IPv6 Format:**
    - If IPv6 is enabled on the server, its correct format will be displayed on the homepage of Hiddify Manager after installation.
 Be sure to note it down for use.